 Nope.
 Not even close.

-Funnily enough, even with same day delivery and click and collect, weekly shopping trips have gone up by 4% (from 40% in 2014 to 44% this year) according to PWC's 2018 Consumer Insights Survey.
+Funnily enough, even with same-day delivery and click and collect, weekly shopping trips went up by 4% last year (from 40% in 2014 to 44% in 2018) according to PWC's 2018 Consumer Insights Survey.

 Why?
 Because shoppers want something more than a convenient transaction - they want an experience.